sokolovdp/verbs/readme.md

 optional arguments:
-  -h, --help      show this help message and exit --repo REPO     github(or gist) public repo to clone and analyse --dir FOLDER    folder with code to analyse
+  -h, --help      show this help message and exit --repo REPO     github(or gist) public repo URL to clone and analyse --dir FOLDER    folder with code to analyse
   --ext CODE_EXT  extension of files with code
   --top MAX_TOP   number of top used words, default=5